 In 1995 he moved to the Department of Physics and Astronomy at the University of Sheffield to undertake postdoctoral research.
 He was later awarded the Lloyds of London Tercentenary Research Fellowship in 1997 and an EPSRC Advanced Research Fellowship in 1999 to study the optical and electronic properties of organic nanostructures.
 He was promoted to a personal chair in 2007, and heads the Sheffield Electronic and Photonic Molecular Materials group (EPMM) in the Department of Physics and Astronomy.
-He has a strong interest in the study of photonic and optoelectronic devices containing organic materials.
+He has a strong interest in the study of photonic and optoelectronic structures and devices containing thin-film semiconductor materials.

 A continuing theme of his research has been the development of photonic structures and devices containing fluorescent organic materials.
 Here, he has made notable breakthroughs including the first observation of the strong-coupling regime in an organic microcavity.
 He has also worked on aspects of the physics, technology and applications of polymer light emitting diodes and organic and perovskite photovoltaics.
 He has actively contributed to a number of large collaborative research projects based on organic semiconductors and photonics, including EUROLED, LUPO, HYTEC, POLYCOM, UKOPV and ICARUS.
 He is currently a member of the EPSRC Programme grant on Hybrid-Polaritonics (Hybrid Polaritonics).
 He is co-founder and Chairman of the materials science company Ossila (www.ossila.com).